NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Choices
      - Description
    * - ``battery_present``
-     - true
+     - false
      -
      - Boolean
-     - true, false
+     - auto, true, false
      - Whether there is a lithium ion battery present.
+If not provided, defaults to false.
    * - ``battery_location``
      - false
      -